-The MPC82E/L52 is a single-chip microcontroller based on a high performance 1-T architecture 80C51 CPU that executes instructions in 1~6 clock cycles (about 6~7 times the rate of a standard 8051 device), and has an 8051 compatible instruction set.
-Therefore at the same performance as the standard 8051, the MPC82E/L52 can operate at a much lower speed and thereby greatly reduce the power consumption.
+The MPC82E/L54 is a single-chip microcontroller based on a high performance 1-T architecture 80C51 CPU that executes instructions in 1~6 clock cycles (about 6~7 times the rate of a standard 8051 device), and has an 8051 compatible instruction set.
+Therefore at the same performance as the standard 8051, the MPC82E/L54 can operate at a much lower speed and thereby greatly reduce the power consumption.

-The MPC82E/L52 has 8K bytes of embedded Flash memory for code and data.
+The MPC82E/L54 has 15.5K bytes of embedded Flash memory for code and data.
 The Flash memory can be programmed either in parallel writer mode or in ISP (In-System Programming) mode.
 And, it also provides the In-Application Programming (IAP) capability.
 ISP allows the user to download new code without removing the microcontroller from the actual end product; IAP means that the device can write non-volatile data in the Flash memory while the application program is running.
 There needs no external high voltage for programming due to its built-in charge-pumping circuitry.

-The MPC82E/L52 retains all features of the standard 80C52 with 256 bytes of scratch-pad RAM, two I/O ports, two external interrupts, a multi-source 4-level interrupt controller and two 16-bits timer/counters.
-In addition, the MPC82E/L52 has one 8-bits ADC, a 2-channel PCA, SPI, Watchdog Timer, a Low-Voltage Detector, an on-chip crystal oscillator, an internal oscillator (IRCO, 6MHz), and a more versatile serial channel that facilitates multiprocessor communication (EUART).
+The MPC82E/L54 retains all features of the standard 80C52 with 256 bytes of scratch-pad RAM, four I/O ports, two external interrupts, a multi-source 4-level interrupt controller and two 16-bits timer/counters.
+In addition, the MPC82E/L54 has one on-chip XRAM of 256 bytes, 10-bits ADC, a 4-channel PCA, SPI, Watchdog Timer, a Low-Voltage Detector, an on-chip crystal oscillator, an internal oscillator (IRCO, 6MHz), and a more versatile serial channel that facilitates multiprocessor communication (EUART).

-The MPC82E/L52 has multiple operating modes to reduce the power consumption: idle mode and power down mode.
+The MPC82E/L54 has multiple operating modes to reduce the power consumption: idle mode, power down mode and slow mode.
 In the Idle mode the CPU is frozen while the peripherals and the interrupt system are still operating.
 In the Power-Down mode the RAM and SFRs' value are saved and all other functions are inoperative; most importantly, in the Power-down mode the device can be waked up by many interrupt or reset sources.
+In slow mode, the user can further reduce the power consumption by using the 8-bit system clock pre-scaler to slow down the operating speed.